 (Carretera Las Morlas)

+A fantastic hotel, which is outstanding in every way and very much a 5 star hotel in all respects.
 They have a lovely pool area and the white sandy exotic beach is only a few meters from the hotel.
+You can, if you wish, rent a room with butler and concierge service!

-The woods are some of the best-preserved in the world and there is the legendary Patriarch cactus, which is said to be over 600 years old and is situated at Hicacos Point.
+Varadero is part of a natural park that was set aside as an ecological preserve in the 1970s.
+The park covers more than three hundred hectares and is rich in flora and fauna and tropical birds.
+The woods are some of the best preserved in the world and there is the legendary Patriarch cactus, which is said to be over 600 years old and is situated at Hicacos Point.
+Some specific things I highly recommend to see include the following.